Fos-R/Fos-R/public/intro.md

 # Get Fos-R

-## Conditional features
+## Cargo features

-Fos-R make use of Rust features for conditional compilation.
+Fos-R make use of Cargo features for conditional compilation.
 The available features:

 - `iptables`: a method for network injection (Linux only)
 - `ebpf`: a method for network injection (Windows and Linux) [default]